Small claims how-to-guides

 If you are filing your small claim in Robson Square or Richmond, your claim may follow a different process.
 Information about the small claims pilot project in those locations is available online.

-- Guide #3 - Replying to a Claim
+- Guide #4 - Replying to a claim

-These guides are provided by the Ministry of Justice and the Provincial Court of British Columbia.
+These guides are provided by the Ministry of Attorney General and the Provincial Court of British Columbia.
 They are not intended as a substitute for the Small Claims Act or Small Claims Rules which should be examined for specific information.

 Information in the guides is not intended to be legal advice.
 It's best to check with a lawyer or legal professional for this kind of help.
 Some organizations offer free legal advice in certain circumstances.